Valpolicella: History

-The 19th century brought a series of calamities to most wine producing regions of Italy-including the phylloxera epidemic, oidium, downy mildew and the political upheaval of the Risorgimento.
+The 19th century brought a series of calamities to most wine-producing regions including the phylloxera epidemic, oidium, downy mildew and the political upheaval of the Risorgimento.
 According to the 1889 writings of the French wine historian Dr. C. B. Cerletti, one of the few Italian wine regions to emerge from this period relatively unscathed was Valpolicella.
 In the 1950s, the "Amarone" style of winemaking was rediscovered.
 In 1968, the Valpolicella region received official recognition for quality wine production when it was granted its own DOC.
-However, with DOC recognition also came a large expansion of vineyard areas that were permitted to produce Valpolicella DOC wine, including land in the fertile plains of the Po River, which tend to produce excessively large yields of grapes with varying qualities.
-Additionally the grape composition for Valpolicella wines were expanded to include varieties of lower potential quality such as Molinara and Rondinella.
-This led to a general drop in quality, which had a detrimental impact on not only the area's reputation on the international wine market but also on sales and prices.
+However, with DOC recognition also came a large expansion of vineyard areas that were permitted to produce Valpolicella DOC wine, including land in the fertile plains of the Po River, which tend to produce large yields of grapes with varying qualities.
+Additionally, the grape composition for Valpolicella wines was expanded to include varieties of lower potential quality such as Molinara and Rondinella.
+This led to a general drop in quality, which had a detrimental impact not only on the area's reputation in the international wine market but also on sales and prices.
 As winemaking became less profitable, the vineyards in the most labor-intensive areas (such as the hillsides in the classico zone) were uprooted and abandoned.
 This shifted the source of grape production even further away from the better quality producing hillside regions down to the fertile plains.